funcompbio/assignment-6/README.md

 academic integrity statement** by editing this README file and placing the letter `X` between the squared brackets preceding the statement:

-- [] The work here submitted as been entirely developed by myself and is the result of my own work.
+- [] The work here submitted has been entirely developed by myself and is the result of my own work.

 ## Description